MikeHatchi/CORD-19/README.md

 ### Task
 #### What do we know about COVID-19 risk factors?<br>
 <br>
-__Details__<br>
+##### Details
 What do we know about COVID-19 risk factors?
 What have we learned from epidemiological studies?<br>
 Specifically, we want to know what the literature reports about:<br>
-•	Data on potential risks factors o	Smoking, pre-existing pulmonary disease o	Co-infections (determine whether co-existing respiratory/viral infections make the virus more transmissible or virulent) and other co-morbidities o	Neonates and pregnant women o	Socio-economic and behavioral factors to understand the economic impact of the virus and whether there were differences.
+1 Data on potential risks factors
+ - Smoking, pre-existing pulmonary disease
+ - Co-infections (determine whether co-existing respiratory/viral infections make the virus more transmissible or virulent) and other co-morbidities
+ - Neonates and pregnant women
+ - Socio-economic and behavioral factors to understand the economic impact of the virus and whether there were differences.
-•	Transmission dynamics of the virus, including the basic reproductive number, incubation period, serial interval, modes of transmission and environmental factors
+2	Transmission dynamics of the virus, including the basic reproductive number, incubation period, serial interval, modes of transmission and environmental factors
-•	Severity of disease, including risk of fatality among symptomatic hospitalized patients, and high-risk patient groups
-•	Susceptibility of populations
+3	Severity of disease, including risk of fatality among symptomatic hospitalized patients, and high-risk patient groups 4	Susceptibility of populations
-•	Public health mitigation measures that could be effective for control
+5	Public health mitigation measures that could be effective for control

 ### Dataset Description